Last Updated on June 23, 2024 by Suzy McCullough

 If you are travelling and visiting as a family the main thing to consider is keeping to major hotels as the food hygiene will be of a much higher standard.
 It is very easy to get the Delhi belly in Sri Lanka so to protect yourselves and your little ones I advise only eating at the hotel and avoiding anything that may have been washed in water or has ice cubes.
 Not easy when you are in a country with such high humidity.

 We were driven to our various hotels and days out by a hired driver.
 These are very common in Sri Lanka and with the crazy roads over there I highly recommend that you do the same.
 However, you can get about by train and/or Tuc Tucs where necessary.
-Or you can, of course, hire a car for yourselves.
+Or you can, of course, hire a car for yourself.
 The hotels below have varying prices and star ratings but all are good value for money, in one way or another.
 It was fun to try a wide variety of places to stay.
 If you click on a link in this piece, we may earn affiliate revenue.

 2-week Sri Lanka Itinerary – Great for families – 14 nights